Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: The model

 and reformulate the BVP~\eqref{eq:main} and~\eqref{eq:DirichletBCs} in the moving frame with the given speed $c$, in terms of $t$ and $\xi$ as the new independent variables.
 This gives the advection-reaction-diffusion equation (ARDE)

 with the boundary conditions

-Note that the reaction term $f$ in~\eqref{eq:mainmf1} is heterogeneous in $\xi$ but does not depend on time $t$.
+Note that the reaction term $f$ in~\eqref{eq:mainmf1} is heterogeneous in $\xi$ but no longer depends on time $t$.
 Furthermore, travelling-pulse (travelling-front) solutions with speed $c$ in the original-frame BVP~\eqref{eq:main}--\eqref{eq:DirichletBCs} correspond to stationary-pulse (stationary-front) solutions in the moving-frame BVP~\eqref{eq:mainmf1}--\eqref{eq:mainmf2}.
 We will use the term {\em pulse solutions} ({\em front solutions}) to mean either, depending on the context.
 Such solutions can be obtained by setting $U_t=0$ in~\eqref{eq:mainmf1} and solving the ensuing heterogeneous BVP

 where the subscripts denote new ordinary derivatives $U_\xi=dU/d\xi$ and $U_{\xi \xi} = d^2U/d\xi^2$.
 The second-order ODE in~\eqref{eq:ODEmoving} is often referred to as a {\em moving-frame ODE}.
-The method of computing pulse and front solutions (i.e. solving the BVP~\eqref{eq:ODEmoving}--\eqref{eq:BCmoving}) depends on the form of the reaction term, as will be explained in Section~\ref{sec:mfode}.
+The method of computing pulse and front solutions (i.e., solving the BVP~\eqref{eq:ODEmoving}--\eqref{eq:BCmoving}) depends on the form of the reaction term, as will be explained in Section~\ref{sec:mfode}.